-Catnip is what herbalists call a “relaxing nervine”, which means that it helps create a sense of peace, calm overstimulation, and ease forehead tension and motion sickness.
+Catnip is what herbalists call a “relaxing nervine”, which means that it helps create a sense of peace, calms overstimulation, and ease forehead tension and motion sickness.
 Catnip is also slightly sedative, and is often sipped as a tea before bed to help with sleep.

 Other Benefits and Uses of Catnip